 Line Managers are required to validate the skills assessment within the tool after they had their conversation with their DDaT line reports.
 Further moderation is then enabled within Cabinet Office Business Units by either Communities of Practice or a bespoke panel.

 The DDaT skills assessment data is centralised in the tool and stored according to the General Data Protection Regulation requirements.
-Once the assessment process is complete, anonymised data sets will be used to inform how the Cabinet Office will implement capability-based pay in 2020-21.
+After a first round of assessments was complete in late 2019, anonymised data sets have been used to inform how the Cabinet Office could implement capability-based pay in 2020-21.

 Our experience so far